zigcBenx/zigcBenx/README.md

 > The platform that lets companies pledge to open source and track their impact.
 > Think of it as a reward system for contributors and a satisfaction engine for sponsors.

-#### 🧠 HR Automation App
+#### 🧠 Online Ordering app for local Burger chain
-> A complete system to handle contracts, salaries, and reward logic, with an emphasis on clarity, automation, and "no more Excel hell."
+> A complete system to handle ordering, delivery and payment of online orders.

 ---